Mysteries that Matter

 I am an experienced public speaker, workshop leader and teacher.
-I have taught writing, literature, and English as a Second Language in the Boston area and in South America and worked in educational publishing for many years.
+I have taught writing, literature, and English as a Second Language and worked in educational publishing.
 I love connecting with young readers, and am happy to tailor my author talks and workshops to complement your curriculum.

 Fees for Virtual Visits are as follows:

-45-60-minute online visit: $100 (presentation followed by Q&A; can include an interactive component or longer Q&A session)
+45-60-minute Virtual Visit: $100 (20-30 minute presentation followed by Q&A; can include an interactive component like a writing activity or discussion, or a longer Q&A session)

-60-minute Online Writing Workshops: $100.
-Workshops can be chosen from my topic list (available upon request) and modified for the length of time and the age group.
-Please contact me for details on my general format.
+60-minute Online Writing Workshop: $100.
+Workshops can be chosen from my topic list and modified for the length of time and the age group.
+Popular topics are finding ideas, writing mysteries, and nature writing.
+Please contact me for details.
 My virtual writing workshops use images for prompts, and can be tailored to different age groups.